 Cambodia brings up vivid images of Angkor Wat temples doesn’t it?
 I bet you can all see tuk tuks on red dusty roads!
-But Cambodia can be so much more than that!
-It isn’t called ‘The Kingdom of Wonders’ for no reason after all!
+But visiting Cambodia can be so much more than that!
+It isn’t called ‘The Kingdom of Wonders’ for no reason, after all!

 Vaccinations are recommended for Cambodia.
-It is best practise to check with your doctor in regard to vaccinations pre-trip.
-According to the CDC site, both Hepatitis A, as well as Typhoid are advised.
+It is best practice to check with your doctor in regard to vaccinations pre-trip.
+According to the CDC site, both Hepatitis A and Typhoid jabs are advised.

 A passport and visa is required for most visitors to Cambodia.
-You will need to ensure that your passport is valid for at least six (6) months from the expiry date and that it has blank pages available.
+You will need to ensure that your passport is valid for at least six (6) months from your departure date and that it has blank pages available.
 You will also need to provide 1 recent passport-sized photo.

-The best time to visit Cambodia really depends on your style of travel.
+The best time for visiting Cambodia really depends on your style of travel.

-If you wish to travel when the weather is at its best, then we recommend you organize your trip for November to March.
+If your main goal is to relax in Cambodia while the weather is at its best, then we recommend you organize your trip for November to March.
 Be aware though that you will be scrambling for space in the hordes of tourists as you will be travelling through Cambodia during their high season.